FaisalHammad1999/futureproofwiki/React-Navigation.md

 );
 ```
 ***
+## Routing

-### Defining Routing
+### Routing basics
-What we are going to add is essentially a fancy `switch` statement to decide which view to show based on the url path.
+What we are going to add is essentially a very intelligent `switch` statement to decide which view to show based on the url path.
 We'll use the `Routes` and `Route` components from `react-router-dom` for this.

 `Routes` acts as a container for all our `Route` elements.